HenrikBengtsson/startup/reference/startup.md

 - check:

-  If `TRUE`, then the content of startup files are validated.
+  If `TRUE`, then the content of startup files is validated.

 - on_error:

   Action taken when an error is detected when sourcing an Rprofile file.
-  It is not possible to detect error in Renviron files; they are always ignored with a message that cannot be captured.
+  It is not possible to detect errors in Renviron files; they are always ignored with a message that cannot be captured.

 - keep:

-  Specify what information should remain after this function complete.
+  Specify what information should remain after this function completes.
   The default is to keep `startup.session.*` options as recorded by [`startup_session_options()`](https://henrikbengtsson.github.io/startup/reference/startup_session_options.md).

 - encoding:

-  The encodingto use when parsing the R startup files.
+  The encoding to use when parsing the R startup files.
 See [`base::parse()`](https://rdrr.io/r/base/parse.html) for more details.

+## Value

+Nothing.

 ## Details

-The above is done in addition the `.Renviron` and `.Rprofile` files that are supported by the built-in [startup process](https://rdrr.io/r/base/Startup.html) of R.
+The above is done in addition to the `.Renviron` and `.Rprofile` files that are supported by the built-in [startup process](https://rdrr.io/r/base/Startup.html) of R.

 ## Functions